-Parallel mapping
+Parallel Mapping

 Parallel mapping will emit content over multiple screens and treat the configuration as a single canvas, projecting one unified image over all assigned surfaces.
 There is no more need to calculate the exact distance and pixel density of the empty space between screens, Designer will maintain the correct content sampling even across moving surfaces.